 FAUNA MONITORING

-A total of 37 fauna species were recorded during the 2013 surveys completed by Kleinfelder.
-These species included two reptiles, five non-flying mammals, 13 Microchiropteran bats and 17 bird species.
+Fauna monitoring within the rehabilitated areas has also been undertaken since 2008 by Kleinfelder.
+A total of 28 fauna species were recorded during the 2015 surveys including three non-flying mammals, eight Microchiropteran bats and 17 bird species.